ExtendScript/extendscript-modules/docs/Package-Naming-Conventions.md

     bundle : Bundle of different modules packaged as one

 ## 3. Package Verb (Action)

 The name of your object or module.
 It is generally preferable to use an active verb.

 ## Sample

 Now from the above let's say we have created a generic document builder for InDesign.
-In that case, the package name should be: `id.document.builder` so the complete [scoped name](https://docs.npmjs.com/misc/scope) becomes `@extendscript/id.document.builder`
+In that case, the package name should be: `ind.tools.documentBuilder` so the complete [scoped name](https://docs.npmjs.com/misc/scope) becomes `@extendscript/ind.tools.documentBuilder`